-There were no surgical morbidity or complications in the spinal group.
-Looking at individual symptoms, a trend for improvements of pain, sensory disturbances, and dysesthesias was observed.
+Table 44.2 Operations for patients after foramen magnum decompressions.
+One patient required a ventriculoperitoneal shunt dysesthesias was observed at 3 months after surgery.
 Other neurological signs such as motor weakness or gait problems tended to remain unchanged.
-At 3 months postoperatively, three of five patients reported improvement after syrinx catheter removals.
-All but one ventral fusion of the cervical spine resulted in some clinical improvement at that time.
-Posterior decompressions and fusions were followed by improvement after both operations.
+All but one ventral fusion of the cervical spine resulted in some clinical improvement at that time [15].